azagniotov/stubby4j/docs/REQUEST_PROXYING.md

       endpoint: https://yahoo.com
 ```

-YAML proxy configuartion can be in the same YAML config as the stubs, i,e.: it is totally OK to mix configs for `request`/`response` ([Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto)) & `proxy-config` in the same file.
+YAML proxy configuartion can be in the same YAML config as the stubs, i,e.: it is totally OK to mix configs for `request`/`response` ([HTTP endpoint configuration HOWTO](../README.md#http-endpoint-configuration-howto)) & `proxy-config` in the same file.
 For example, the following is a totally valid YAML configuration:

 ```yaml
 - proxy-config: